SarahFrench/wedding-website/content/section/order-of-events.md

 ## Carriages at midnight

-Wrap up warm for sparklers, toasted marshmallows, drunken warbling around the fire pit as we begin to say our farewells!
+Wrap up warm for sparklers, toasted marshmallows, and drunken warbling around the fire pit as we begin to say our farewells!

 _Venue Bar closes shortly after midnight_